Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 ☼ Multiple different (or same) Lists?

 - You can create several differently named lists in the List field (see Step 2), choosing different ones for different groups of document items to Mark for inclusion in those Lists.
+(For example, see the last item below on using a macro to build a custom List from your selected text items in the document.)

 - You can also insert copies of the same-named list (using Step 4) in multiple locations in the document.
 (Be sure to re-generate the list in case pagination changes.)